freenode/Sigyn/README.md

     admin capability add useraccount #mychannel,protected
     hostmask add useraccount *!*@something

-You can also exempt an user for a specific protection :
+You can also exempt an user for some protections :

     register useraccount password
     admin capability add useraccount #mychannel,-flood